Dodge City (film): Plot

 Hatton changes his mind when, during a school outing, a young boy, Harry Cole is inadvertently killed by Surrett and his men.
 The new sheriff and his deputies—Rusty and Tex among them—have a hard time fighting the criminals.
 Regardless, all in all, Hatton was quite capable of his new job and was off to a good start cleaning up the town.
 Meanwhile, Hatton, Abbie and the likable newspaperman Joe Clemens (Frank McHugh) uncover enough evidence of Surrett's shady dealings to stand a chance in court.
 Before Joe could publish a story, one of Surrett's thugs, Yancey (Victor Jory) shoots the editor in the back.
 The only witness who can put Surrett behind bars now is Abbie whom Hatton, out of love for her, arranges to leave town for safety until further notice.

 When Yancey is in jail for Joe's killing, Hatton has to protect him against the furious men outside who, not caring for Yancey's right to a fair trial, want to take the law into their own hands and lynch him.
 Intending to ensure that Yancey deserves a fair trial, Hatton and Rusty were able to manage to smuggle him out of town in a hearse to the train station where a train (which Abbie happens to be on) bound for Wichita was just about to leave.
-However, Surrett and his gang were waiting and sneak on board to try and spring Yancey.
+However, Surrett and his gang were waiting and sneak on board to try to spring Yancey.
 A gunfight then ensues and inadvertently causes a fire in the baggage car.
 Fearing for Hatton's life, Abbie rushes to the baggage car to warn him of the danger.
 Using her as a shield, Surrett orders Hatton and Rusty to release Yancey immediately.
 Afterwards, Surrett locks Hatton, Abbie and Rusty in the burning car.
 After the three manage to escape from the car, Hatton and Rusty kill Surrett and his gang who were trying to make a getaway.